← Back to Knowledge

 Data Notes

-(1) System changes from FY2026 onward: Day-ahead trading and price cap reduction (19.51 yen to 15 yen) have been implemented since March 13, 2026.
+(1) System change and this article's coverage: Day-ahead trading and the price cap reduction (19.51 yen to 15 yen) took effect from the March 13, 2026 trade date (March 14 delivery date).
+This article focuses on the first complete quarter available under the new regime—April–June 2026 (preliminary values)—and shows FY2025 under the old system only for contrast (the two are not averaged, as market structure is discontinuous).
 Note that 15 yen is the first stage of a phased reduction, with further reductions to 10 yen and 7.21 yen planned depending on improvement in competitive conditions.
-The annual data in this article is from FY2025 (under the old system), and market conditions may change from FY2026 onward.

 (3) Impact of cross-area interchange: Awarded volumes by TSO include cross-area interchange volumes.
 The distribution of shortage rates may differ when viewed by power source location.